htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

         request_memory = 1024M
         request_disk   = 10240K
         queue

+It is common for a large grouping of similar jobs to ran under a DAG.
+It is also very common for some external program or script to produce these large DAGs and needed files.
+There are generally two ways of organizing DAGs with large number of jobs to manage:

 #.
 Using a unique submit description for each job in the DAG
     In this setup, a single DAG input file containing ``n`` jobs with